On the complex structure of Yang-Mills theory: Numerical results

-In this section, we present numerical solutions of the coupled system of spectral ghost and gluon propagator DSEs of Yang-Mills theory set up in~\Cref{sec:spectral_DSE}.
-These solutions are obtained by iteration, starting with an initial choice for $\rho_A$ and $\rho_c$.
+The numerical solutions within our spectral DSE setup are obtained by iteration, starting with an initial choice for the gluon and ghost spectral functions $\rho_A$ and $\rho_c$.
 Then, the coupled system of ghost and gluon gap equations is solved self-consistently for a family of input gluon mass parameters $m_A^2$.
 The value of the renormalisation scale is set to $\murg = 5$ internal units (i.u.), which is converted to physical units as described in~\Cref{app:scale_setting}.
 This yields a slightly different renormalisation scale $\murg$ for each input parameter $m_A^2$, which is always around $\murg \approx 10$ GeV.
 The renormalisation conditions specified in~\labelcref{eq:renorm_cond} are employed.